 2.2 Threshold interference levels for observations above 76 GHz

-{Editor’s note: No agreement was reached on this section 2.2 about the values and the methodology to calculate the epfd.
-Further discussion is then required on the matter.}

 This section provides pfd additional calculations not provided in Rec.
 ITU-R RA.769-2 as well as epfd for specific frequencies above 76 GHz and for updated receiver noise temperatures, reflecting current state of the art of deployed systems.

 The interference power threshold I described in Annex 1 from Recommendation ITU-R RA.769 (corresponding to ΔPH for continuum and spectral lines observations, specific for VLBI observations) is needed to compute the values from Tables 1 and 2 from Resolution 739 (Rev.WRC-19).
 I depend on several parameters such as the frequency of observation, the integration time t, the receiver bandwidth ∆f0and the radio-telescope system temperature Tsys.
 Tsys is the addition of TA, the minimum antenna noise temperature (the sum of the antenna temperature components from the cosmic background, the Earth’s atmosphere and from the ground radiation in the sidelobes) and TR, the receiver noise temperature.

+Since ΔPH values from Rec ITU-R RA.769-2 are based on a 2000s integration time, it is assumed that t=2000 s.

+Whatever the nature of the observation (continuum, spectral line or Very Long Baseline Interferometry VLBI) is considered, the receiver noise temperature TR remains the same as it’s independent of the measurement bandwidth unlike the antenna noise temperature TA.
+Section 1.5 from Recommendation ITU-R RA.769-2 announces for fc≥100 GHz, TR≤4hfck where h is the Planck’s constant and fc the centre frequency.
+Noting that frequency ranges under study are higher 70 GHz and that from 89 GHz, TR≥30K based on Recommendation ITU-R RA.769-2, it can be concluded that:

+30≤TR≤4hfck

+As stated in Section 1.4 from Recommendation ITU-R RA.769-2 for continuum observations, Above 71 GHz a value of 8 GHz is used, which is a representative bandwidth generally used on radio astronomy receivers in this range.
+Moreover, for spectral lines observations, the channel bandwidth used to compute the detrimental levels above 71 GHz is 1 000 kHz (1 MHz) in all cases.
+Although no direct information regarding the bandwidth over which VLBI measurements are performed, one could notice that bandwidth mentioned in Resolution 739 (WRC-19) for VLBI always matches with those used for spectral lines observations.
+It’s then proposed to apply the same bandwidth for spectral lines and VLBI observations above 71 GHz i.e. 1 MHz.

 From section 1.1 of Annex 1 from Recommendation ITU-R RA.769-2, the interference threshold for continuum and spectral lines observations is as follows: